At CaminoWays.com we are proud supporters of the Kerry Camino Festival since 2015 and our team takes part in this great event every year.

 The route has also been taken by monks and pilgrims on their way to Dingle where they would then board a boat taking them to Northern Spain to continue their Camino de Santiago journey on foot.

-The Kerry Camino is run by a group of enthusiastic locals, keen to recover the history of this beautiful trail.
-The team has created a log book where walkers can collect stamps along the way and record their progress.
+The Kerry Camino is run and maintained by a group of enthusiastic locals, keen to recover the history of this beautiful trail.
+The team has created a log book where walkers can collect stamps along the way and record their progress,as well as a pilgrim certificate you can obtain in St James Church in Dingle, just like on the Camino de Santiago.

-In 2019 the Kerry Camino Festival takes place from Friday 3rd – Sunday 5th May and everybody is welcome!
+The Kerry Camino Walking Festival takes place every May Bank Holiday Weekend and everybody is welcome!
 If you haven’t visited this part of Ireland before, this is your chance!